-The third main pricing option involves API-based video processing priced on a usage basis.
+The third main pricing option involves API-based video processing.
+Wowza prices this option on a usage basis.

-Wowza’s best features include white label branding, lack of channel restrictions, and the Streaming Engine option for self-hosted streaming.
+Overall, Wowza’s best features include white-label branding and the lack of channel restrictions.
+Additionally, the Streaming Engine option for self-hosted streaming is a plus.

-Wowza is mainly aimed at organizations that want to build customized solutions to their streaming media needs.
-Their service therefore is highly scalable and suitable for large business, universities, and media.
+As one of the Kaltura competitors, Wowza primarily targets organizations seeking to build customized streaming solutions.
+Therefore, this service is highly scaleable and suitable for large business, universities, and media.

-However, there are a few main drawbacks of Wowza.
+On the other hand, there are a few main drawbacks to Wowza.
 Notably, the service doesn’t support monetization options like pay-per-view or subscriptions.
-API access to the cloud-based live streaming service is incomplete and doesn’t allow you to fully manipulate the service.
-Users also seem to have some complaints about usability.
+If you plan to monetize your live streams, this is a significant limitation.
+Also, API access to the cloud-based live streaming service is incomplete.
+For example, Wowza doesn’t allow users to fully manipulate the service.
+Finally, some users have reported complaints about platform usability.

-A second alternative to both Kaltura and Wowza is DaCast, our own video host and live streaming service.
-DaCast was launched in 2010 and is based in San Francisco with a second office in Paris.
-Since then, the company has positioned itself as an easy to use, affordable while label video platform with high-end features.
+Another of the Kaltura competitors is DaCast, our own self-service video host and live streaming service.
+DaCast launched its streaming solutions in 2010.
+Since then, the company has positioned itself as a user-friendly, affordable, white-label video platform with high-end features.

-As a provider, DaCast offers two main services: live streaming and on-demand video hosting.
-All DaCast content is white label starting at the lowest pricing option.
-One reviewer states that DaCast is “easy to use, flexible, user friendly, stable, and great quality.”
-Another says that DaCast is “quick and easy to set up for a one-time event [and] very affordable too.”
+As a video streaming provider, DaCast offers two main services: live streaming and on-demand video hosting.
+All DaCast content is white label, including at the lowest pricing plan.
+For example, one reviewer notes that DaCast is “easy to use, flexible, user friendly, stable, and great quality.”
+Another writes that DaCast is “quick and easy to set up for a one-time event [and] very affordable too.”